 The data are from the 1992 Census of Services.
 Along with standard questions about revenues, employment, and other economic variables, the Census asks a large sample of law offices questions about the number of individuals in various occupational classes that work at the office and payroll by occupational class.
 For example, it asks offices to report the number of partners or proprietors, the number of associate lawyers, and the number of nonlawyers that work at the office.
 It also asks payroll by occupational class: for example, the total amount associate lawyers working at the office are paid.
 These questions elicit the key variables in our analysis.
 Other questions ask offices to report the number of lawyers that specialize in each of 13 fields of the law (e.g., corporate law, tax law, domestic law) and the number of lawyers who work across multiple fields.
 These variables allow us to control for the field composition of lawyers at various points in our analysis.
 Our main sample includes 9,283 law offices.
-This includes only observations in our sample that are legally organized as partnerships or proprietorships, because partners and associates are broken out separately only for these observations.
-Throughout our analysis we use sampling weights supplied by the Census to account for the likelihood each was sampled.
+This includes only observations in our sample that are legally organized as partnerships or proprietorships, because partners and associates are broken out separately only for these observations.13 Throughout our analysis we use sampling weights supplied by the Census to account for the likelihood each was sampled.

 These data have several aspects that lend themselves to an analysis of equilibrium assignment.
 They cover an entire, well-defined human-capital-intensive industry in which organizational positions have a consistent ordering across firms, and allow us to construct estimates of individuals' earnings at the organizational positionoffice level at a large number of firms.
-Data that allows one to connect individuals' earnings with firm char-
+Data that allow one to connect individuals' earnings with firm characteristics across firms is not common, and it is even less common to be able to connect earnings with individuals' organizational position.
+These data have shortcomings, however: in particular, they do not directly report partners' earnings, and thus we have to estimate them from the data at hand.
+We describe how we do so in the Appendix.
+This procedure, a step of which regresses law offices' overhead expenses on their characteristics, also generates estimates of the marginal cost of overhead at each firm in our sample, which we utilize when estimating equation (5).